Find a Qualified Attorney Near You

 Trademark Attorney Can Sue Infringers on Your Behalf

-You want to hire an attorney you are comfortable with but also need one that understands intellectual property.
-Below are some questions you should consider asking:
+You want to hire an attorney you are comfortable with but also need one who understands intellectual property.
+Below are some questions to ask a potential trademark lawyer:

 An experienced trademark attorney can also give legal advice on intellectual property law, help you with trademark protection, and refer you to another lawyer if they do not focus on what you need.